oar-team/oar-docker-compose/README.md

 The folder `dev` contains a setup for oar developers.

+### Debian version

+The docker images are based on debian stable: bullseye.
+To change the debian version edit the Dockerfile.
+For instance, change `FROM debian:bullseye as base` for `FROM debian:bookworm as base`.

 ### configuration

 The file `dev/.env_oar_provisioning.sh` contains configuration parameters that will be forwarded to dev/common/provisioning.sh (in charge of installing oar).

 The variable `SRC` points to your oar sources.
 And needs to be available from the root of the dev folder (i.e `dev/oar3`) so it can be mounted in the dockers.

+- If you leave `SRC` empty the sources will be fetched from github on the branch master (very unstable).
+- To work from your sources, you can clone the repository at `dev/oar3-your-clone`, and set `SRC=oar3-your-clone`.

+## Provisioning

+The installation of OAR is not done when the docker images are built (using `docker build` or `docker-compose build`) but when the dockers are first launched.
+The installation is done by the script `dev/common/provisioning.sh`, and is executed when the images are started as a systemd service.
+To follow its activity, you can use the command `systemctl status oardocker-provision.service`, when the script exits (with success) OAR should be installed and ready.

 ### Live reload